rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 With open source software, the source code is freely available and licensed in a manner that permits modification.
 Open source software is often as good or even better than proprietary software (which is privately owned).

-Although open source software has a few disadvantages (often an unaesthetic user interface), and one must be selective as to what they use, I encourage you to try a few of the tools I've shared below.
+Although open source software has a few disadvantages, often an unaesthetic user interface, and one must be selective as to what they use, I encourage you to try a few of the tools I've shared below.
 In general, you should be careful and check the links are from the official websites.
 You can check I am using proper links by visiting our Github repository.
 Open source software can be very safe, and well maintained depending on the project.
 Below is a list of open source software that I recommend for education, work, or other pursuits.

 Free dictionary, <a href="https://www.wiktionary.org/">Wiktionary</a> <br>
 Packing and unpacking files, <a href="https://www.7-zip.org/">7-zip</a> <br>